 A director who fails the general independence test would be permitted to serve on the audit committee pursuant to "exceptional and limited circumstances" for a maximum of two years, but would be prohibited from serving as the committee's chair.
-However, this exception is limited as the non-independent director (i) may not be a current officer, employee or family member, (ii) must meet the independence requirements of Section 301 of the Sarbanes-Oxley Act and (iii) may not own or control 20% or more of the issuer's voting securities.
+However, this exception is limited as the non-independent director (i) may not be a current officer, employee or family member and (ii) must meet the independence requirements of Section 301 of the Sarbanes-Oxley Act.
 Under the exceptional and limited circumstances provision, the board must determine that the individual's membership on the audit committee is in the best interest of the company and its shareholders and must disclose in the next annual proxy statement after such determination the nature of the relationship and the reasons for the determination.